- A Roman instance of the name

 In modern Basque, the word planta means `appearance' or `feigning'.
 Though the detail of interactions between the Latin and Basque meanings of planta is uncertain, it can be imagined that the French surnames Plante, Planty and Plantie involved a notion of the 'feigning' of individuals from one to another.
 To this limited extent, there is some conceptual overlap of `feigning' with the meaning `to reproduce' of the Welsh word planta and the associated meaning `children' of plant.

-The name Plantapilosa in old Aquitanian might have meant 'hairy appearance' though, when Latinized, it can be related to a broom shoot, perhaps relating to an old Aquitanian deity.
-This may have led on to the Plantagenet nickname, with associated concepts of the `vegetable soul', as I have outlined in: John S. Plant (2007), The tardy adoption of the Plantagenet surname, Nomina, Vol. 30, pp. 57-84.
+The name Plantapilosa in old Aquitanian might have meant 'hairy appearance' though, when Latinized, it can be related to a broom shoot, which is hairy, as well as perhaps much earlier relating to an old Aquitanian deity.
+This may have led on to the Plantagenet nickname, meaning sprig of broom, along with some associated concepts of the `vegetabilis soul', as I have outlined in: John S. Plant (2007), The tardy adoption of the Plantagenet surname, Nomina, Vol. 30, pp. 57-84.
+There is also the name Plantapeluda, also meaning 'hairy shoot', in Dorset, England ca.1180 in connection with Monteburgh abbey in western Normandy where there was also the name Durand Plante ca.1180, on the Cotentin peninsular projecting northwards as shown to the east of Brittany in NW France in Map (a).
+This predated the encorporation of Aristotelian beliefs into Christianity, as was pioneered by the thirteenth-century and later schoalstics.

 Less credibly, according to `The Da Vinci Code' of popular fiction and the pseudo-history of `The Holy Blood and the Holy Grail', the name Plantard is supposed to date back to Merovingian times.
 This has been dubbed The Plantard Subplot which includes: